 Modernisation Programme FAQs: Cedar House Nursery

-The Cedar House Nursery will remain in Mapother House until December 2023 after which we will be looking for an interim home to allow for the once in a lifetime £120m re-development of our Maudsley Hospital campus.
+Following the planned closure of Mapother House in 2024, we are now working with Kings College Hospital to explore options for delivering a joint interim home for our nursery to allow for the once in a lifetime £120m re-development of our Maudsley Hospital campus.
 We will be building a brand-new nursery as part of the new development.

-1. What is the current plan for Cedar House Nursery, and how is it different from the previous plan?
+1. What is the current plan for Cedar House Nursery?

 Cedar House Nursery is currently run by the Trust and situated within Mapother House which will be redeveloped as part of the Trusts modernisation programme.
-Therefore, once work starts to redevelop this building, we will need to find a new site for the nursery.
-We had planned to work with Croft Nursery Services to deliver a private nursery which was not run by the Trust, but would be on the Maudsley Campus, to replace Cedar House.
+Therefore, once work starts to redevelop this building, we will need to find a new interim site for the nursery.

 5. Will nursery costs remain subsidised in your new nursery provision?